Depression and Dreams: How Mental Health Affects Your Dreams

 Do Depressed People Dream More?

 Why is this?
-Dreams can help us regulate our emotions and process negative ones, and because depressed people often struggle with both, dreaming more frequently is a way to deal with these emotions.
+Dreams can help us regulate our emotions and process negative ones, and because depressed people often struggle with both, dreaming more frequently may be a way to deal with these negative emotions.

 Just because you dream doesn’t mean you will be able to recall it.
 If you are struggling with depression and dreams are something you never remember, you are also not alone.
 Depressed people may dream more than the average person, but they are also less likely to remember those dreams.2

 Antidepressants can be the source of this problem, but for people who have yet to get treatment for depression